GPCsolutions/doliwoo/README.md

 Description
 -----------
-This plugin uses Dolibarr webservices to :
+This plugin uses Dolibarr webservices to:

 * Allow Woocommerce to pull user, thirdparty and product informations from Dolibarr
 * Create Dolibarr orders and thirdparties from Woocommerce purchase data